Unity-Billal-mesloub/just/README.md

   @echo 'This is another recipe.'
 ```

-When you invoke `just`, it looks for a file named `justfile` in the current
+When you invoke `just` it looks for file `justfile` in the current directory
-directory and upwards, so you can invoke it from any subdirectory of your
+and upwards, so you can invoke it from any subdirectory of your project.
-project.

 The search for a `justfile` is case insensitive, so any case, like `Justfile`,
 `JUSTFILE`, or `JuStFiLe`, will work. `just` will also look for files with the
 name `.justfile`, in case you'd like to hide a `justfile`.

-By default, running `just` with no arguments runs the first recipe in the
+Running `just` with no arguments runs the first recipe in the `justfile`:
-`justfile`:

 ```console
 $ just